ht2/BadgesCoP/evidence-criteria/xapi-extensions.md

  Type | Description | Valid properties
 --- | --- | ---
-match | The statement about the learner's activity matches all the fields provided in the template. | templateId, value capture | --- | templateId, captureIndex, aggregate, predicate, value subset | --- | value, subCriteria group | --- | grouping, subCriteria
+match | A simple comparision of the statement to the template.
+[See Below](#criteria-metadata-match) | templateId, value capture | Used to compare statement values to aggregate and preciate rules e.g. average score greater than 7.
+[See Below](#criteria-metadata-capture) | templateId, captureIndex, aggregate, predicate, value subset | Used when the criteria contains sub criteria, some of which must be met. | value, subCriteria group | Used when the criteria contains sub criteria, all of which must be met. | grouping, subCriteria

 <a name="criteria-metadata-process"/>
 ### Badge award process